CometUSB/CometUSB/docs/installation.md

-python -m pip install cometusb or python3 -m pip install cometusb or
+python -m pip install cometusb or python3 -m pip install cometusb
-# Installation using the system package manager (if packaged by your distro)
-sudo apt install python3-cometusb
 ```
 _If none of the above commands work, find out how to install python package in your system._